 Members of the community are invited to nominate individuals who demonstrate their volunteerism and commitment to the community by building a brighter future for Valparaiso.
 Nominees may represent all age groups, interest areas and walks of life.
-A committee of volunteers will select a recipient to be recognized by Mayor Murphy at Valpo Parks' Annual Tree Lighting Ceremony.
+A committee of volunteers will select a recipient to be recognized by Mayor Murphy at Valpo Parks' Annual Tree Lighting Ceremony on November 25, 2023.

 Eligibility and criteria include:

 - individual nominees must be Valparaiso residents and must have volunteered in the city within the past year;